 Financial, Family and Disability Access: Childcare and missed wage stipends available for some participants — see details below.
 Online content will be captioned and we are committed to doing the best we can to meet other access needs.

 The program will meet Thursday afternoon/evening and several weekend days from January 29th to May 22nd, as detailed on the application.
 Sessions are from 3-6pm Pacific/4-7pm Mountain/5-8pm Central/6-9pm Eastern on Thursdays.
 Weekend sessions 2-5pm Pacific/3-6 Mountain/4-7 Central/5-8 Eastern.

 Cost: $0 – $1,600.
 Details on sliding scale are in the application.
 We are committed to making this program accessible to people regardless of ability to pay, and we are committed to building poor and working class leadership in our movements.

 Apply now!
-The deadline to apply is December 31, 2020.
-Applications will you take some time to complete, so please plan ahead!
+The deadline to apply is November 14th, 2021.
+Applications will take some time to complete, so please plan ahead!